Open Source AI Models Compared: Kimi K2.7, GLM-5.2, MiniMax-M3 & DeepSeek

 Quantization Options

 Modern quantization techniques have dramatically improved INT4 quality.
-All three models work well at INT4, especially with recent advances in quantization algorithms.
+All the open-weight models above work well at INT4, especially with recent advances in quantization algorithms.

 Model-Specific Recommendations